Elizabeth Macarthur’s second surviving daughter, Mary Isabella, would today have turned 222 years old.

 However, based on the clothing, both these miniature portraits are likely to have been painted in the 1820s – a period when the Macarthur family was doing very well indeed.
 And the women in these portraits look to be about the right age for the two eldest Macarthur girls: Elizabeth (1792-1842) and Mary (1795-1852) would, in the 1820s, both have turned thirty.

-I have a hunch that Mary Macarthur might be the one on the right.
+I have a hunch that Mary Macarthur might be the one on the top.
 She seems to have been a difficult woman, made worse by a difficult life.

 Mary, the fifth of Elizabeth Macarthur’s nine children, was the quintessential middle child – never the focus of her parents’ full attention.
 When she was between the ages of six and ten her father was in England (along with her older brothers and sister) and her mother was pre-occupied with a baby (William), a toddler (James) and managing the family farms.
 Little William, remembering his childhood, did not think Mary was a kind playmate.